ArctosDB/documentation-wiki/_how_to/customize-search.markdown

 ---
 title: Customize the Search Page
 layout: default_toc
-authors: Emily Braker & DLM
+authors: Emily Braker, Dusty L. McDonald
 date_updated: 2023-03-14
 redirect_from:
   - /how_to/How_To_Customize_Search/